 12. Luhr Jensen Krocodile Lure

-The Luhr Jensen is another popular brand with a great reputation, and the Krocodile design is a great option for trout anglers.
-It is simple in its design with a spinning blade made from polished, corrosion-resistant metal.
+The Luhr Jensen is another popular brand with an excellent reputation, and the Krocodile design is a great option for trout anglers.
+It is simple in its design, with a spinning blade made from polished, corrosion-resistant metal.
 It has a treble hook attached.
 There are 11 different colors and sizes available.

 The polished blade gives maximum flashing of sunlight to attract hungry trout.
 Some colors include silver reflex, blue mackerel, fire tiger, and rainbow trout.